gabriel-paulos/gabriel-paulos.github.io/_posts/2025-01-18-Hallucinations.md

 tags: [child, VLMs, hallucination]
 ---

+Note: That the below is a continous work in progress.
+This blog's ethos of writing posts is ellaborated [here](./2025-01-18-Future-Plan.md).
+All changes can be seen by looking at the history of the markdown file, [here](https://github.com/gabriel-paulos/gabriel-paulos.github.io/blob/theme-edits/_posts/2025-01-18-Hallucinations.md).

 Motivating Question: Why do VLMs hallucinate?
 Why do they hallucinate **_more than_** LLMs?
 Can we do anything about it?

 Partial Inspiration: [paper](https://lilianweng.github.io/posts/2024-07-07-hallucination/)